gklyne/Mandy_Klyne_memorial/order.md

 _(Marie lights first candle @@says?)_

 The first candle represents our grief.
-The pain of losing you Name is still intense.
+The pain of losing you Mandy is still intense.
 It reminds us of the depth of our love for you.

 _(William lights second candle @@says?)_